Top five causes of hair loss

 4 Drugs – There are dozens of drugs that might cause hair to fall out.
 These include anti-thyroid medications, hormonal therapies (like birth control), anti-convulsants (for epilepsy), anti-coagulants, beta-blockers and many others.

 These medications tend to cause telogen effluvium, a rapid shedding of the hair which arises when a large number of hairs suddenly shift from a growth phase (known as anagen) to a resting phase (known as telogen) and then fall out when new hairs begin to grow.

 5 Chemotherapy Cancer cells typically divide and grow faster than the body’s healthy cells.
 This is what allows chemotherapy to be so effective in stopping cancer, by targeting cells that grow rapidly.
 Unfortunately, there are other cells in the body that grow rapidly as well — like those in hair follicles!
 While there are cancer myths out there, experiencing near-total hair loss after chemotherapy isn’t one of them.

 The loss could be gradual or dramatic, depending on the type of drug, but the end result is usually the same.
 Thankfully, the hair usually grows back!

-Crown Clinic has a world-wide reputation for its effective treatment of hair loss through our hair transplant surgeon Asim Shahmalak.
-The only long-term cure to permanent hair loss is a hair transplant – either an FUE (follicular unit extraction) or a FUT (follicular unit transplantation) procedure.
+Crown Clinic has a worldwide reputation for its effective treatment of hair loss through our hair transplant surgeon Asim Shahmalak.
+The only long-term cure for permanent hair loss is a hair transplant – either an FUE (follicular unit extraction) or a FUT (follicular unit transplantation) procedure.